 History Of Swimming

-Australia also deserves some mention, as they held some of the first swimming championships in the 1840's.
+Modern athletic swimming is believed to have started in Great Britain, where the National Swimming Society was formed in 1837.
+The society held races in indoor swimming pools around Britain.
+Australia also deserves some mention, as they held some of the first swimming championships in the mid-1840s.

 Who Invented Swimming?